When You Should Change Forex Brokers — And When You Shouldn't

 Final Perspective

 Changing brokers is neither a solution nor a mistake by default.
-It is a structural decision that should follow analysis rather than frustration.
+It is a structural decision that should follow analysis rather than frustration, evidence rather than emotion, and measurable friction rather than perceived friction.

 Assess your broker fit